 - 1st September through 31st October | 09:00 – 17:00

 - The closest city is Deva.
-There are trains and buses that run from Bucharest.
+Some trains and buses run from Bucharest.
 It’s slow, so you might consider a car or staying a night or two in a city nearby such as Sibiu or Alba Iulia.

 - From Deva, you can take a taxi or a bus.
 Buses are cheap, a taxi not so much (40 RON).